 The ability to speak Spanish is increasingly important in the San Diego area.
 Many employers view proficiency in Spanish and broad familiarity with social norms within bicultural settings as preferred--even required--job qualifications.

-Participants have the opportunity to further reinforce their language and cultural learning experience through pre-approved language immersion programs in Mexico and Spain.
+Participants have the opportunity to further reinforce their language and cultural learning experience through pre-approved language immersion programs in Mexico.
 The academic credit earned in these programs can be applied to the certificate as elective credit.

 |Course Title||Course Number||Units||FA||WI||SP||SU|